sinabaghal/VariationalAutoEncoderforHeston/Variational Auto Encoder for Heston Model.md

 <img src="https://github.com/sinabaghal/VariationalAutoEncoderforHeston/blob/main/Screenshot%202024-11-14%20152106.jpg" width="80%" height="100%">
 </p>

-In essence, probabilistic autoencoders learn to model the distribution of the data in the latent space, which enables them to generate new examples by sampling from this distribution.
+Probabilistic autoencoders learn to model the distribution of the data in the latent space enabling them to generate new examples by sampling from this distribution.
 This generative capability makes probabilistic autoencoders especially powerful.
-The key idea in a VAEs is to ensure that this encoder distribution over the latent space is close to a simple, fixed distribution, typically a standard normal distribution $$N(0, I)$$, where $$I$$ is the identity matrix.
-By making the encoder output close to $$N(0, I)$$, we can easily sample new latent representations from this standard normal distribution and pass them through the decoder to generate new data points.
+The key idea in a VAEs is to ensure that the encoder distribution over the latent space is close to a simple, fixed distribution, typically a standard normal distribution $$N(0, I)$$.
+By making the encoder output close to $$N(0, I)$$, we can easily sample new latent representations from standard normal distribution and pass them through the decoder to generate new data points.

 So we have two simultaneous goals.
 First, to reconstruct $$x$$ with high probability.
 Second, to ensure that $$\Pr(h \mid x; W_f)$$ is close to $$\mathcal{N}(0, I)$$.
 This leads to the following objective function: